Caner-Kut/my-data-science-project/README.md

-#We will try to answer this kind of questions in analysis,you will find code in python file.Here is the some analysis question that helps us below.
+# We will try to answer this kind of questions in analysis,you will find code in python file.Here is the some analysis question that helps us below.

-#How did you handle missing values in your dataset, and why is it important in data analysis?
+'How did you handle missing values in your dataset, and why is it important in data analysis?

 #Can you explain the significance of the 'Professional,' 'Country,' and 'JobSeekingStatus' columns in your analysis?
 What role do these variables play in your research?